 in addition, demonstrate they are able to support themselves while in the U.S.

 The O-1 nonimmigrant visa is intended for those individuals who possess

 an extraordinary talent in the arts, sciences, education, business, or

-athletic departments, or someone who has demonstrated an extraordinary
+athletic departments, or someone who has demonstrated extraordinary achievement

-achievement in the television or motion picture industries, and who has
+in the television or motion picture industries, and who has been nationally

-been nationally recognized for their achievements.
-To qualify for an O-1
+recognized for their achievements.
+To qualify for an O-1 visa, the individual

-visa, the individual must demonstrate an extraordinary ability that has
+must demonstrate an extraordinary ability that has received national acclaim,

 The P-1A visa is for the internationally recognized athlete, this classification

-means the athlete is coming to the U.S. temporarily for an athletic competition
+means the athlete is coming to the U.S. temporarily for athletic competition

 at an internationally recognized event.
 The P-1B visa is for members of